desec-io/draft-thomassen-dnsop-multialgo-problem-statement/draft-thomassen-dnsop-multialgo-problem-statement.md

 for the zone in question.

-There also is an increasing demand for DNSSEC-enabled multi-provider setups (as evidenced by existing support at Cloudflare and deSEC, plus implementation work going on at UltraDNS and others).
+There also is an increasing demand for DNSSEC-enabled multi-provider setups (as evidenced by existing support at NS1, Cloudflare, and deSEC, plus implementation work going on at UltraDNS and others).
 According to the specs, all providers involved in such a setup would use the same set of signing algorithms.
 However, for a variety of reasons (including those given below), this is not a realistic premise.
 As a result, configurations are expected to occur in the wild where each provider's DNS response contains an RRSIG for only one algorithm, although several are advertised in the zone's DS RRset.
 The ongoing uncertainty about how